 Door 'handing' is the way to describe how a door swings open.
 This is an important detail to know when you order a door.
 There are a few

-Put your back to the hinges while the door is open.
+different ways to determine how your door swings.
+Method 1: Put your back to the hinges while the door is open.
 If the door is on your left side, it is a left hand door.
-If it is on your right, it is a right handed door.

-When you push open the door, what side is the door on?
+Method 2: When you push open the door, what side is the door on?
 If it is on the right, it is a right hand door, if on

 WHAT IS A "DOOR SWING?"

 Inswing vs. Outswing This is a very simple one, and it applies only to exterior doors (i.e., doors that are for entering

 or exiting your home).
 If the door opens into the house, then it's an "inswing" door.
 This is the standard way a door is

 installed.
 If the door swings outside, then the door is an "outswing" door.
 Handing is still determined the same way, but

 you must specify that the door is an outswinging door to get what you want!